Netbreeze-GmbH/coffeescript-style-guide/README.md

 <a name="tabs_or_spaces"/>
 ### Tabs or Spaces?

 Use **spaces only**, with **2 spaces** per indentation level.
-Never mix tabs and spaces.
+Use a proper editor, which allows you to handle tab-space replacements.

+It's usefull when your editor can display spaces.

 <a name="maximum_line_length"/>
 ### Maximum Line Length

-Limit all lines to a maximum of 120 characters.
+Limit all lines to a maximum of **120** characters.

 <a name="blank_lines"/>
 ### Blank Lines